carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-introducing-sklearn.md

 ~~~
 {: .python}

 This line will populate the list linear_data with the predicted values for every item in x_data_arr.
 Finally lets calculate the error. scikit-learn doesn't provide a root mean squared error function, but it does provide a mean squared error function.
-We can calcuate the root mean squared error simply by taking the square root of the output of this function.
+We can calculate the root mean squared error simply by taking the square root of the output of this function.
 The mean_squared_error function is part of the scikit-learn metrics module, so we'll have to add that to our imports at the top of the file:

 ~~~
 import sklearn.metrics as skl_metrics